Rust vs Julia in scientific computing

 "Julia vs Python" is another topic, but I will mention some points.
 Julia offers much better performance than Python, makes dealing with Arrays (vectors, matrices, tensors) much easier and has an ecosystem centered around scientific computing with many unique packages (more about this later).

 A lot of scientific computing is about linear algebra, data analysis and plotting.
-I think that Julia with its interactivity and performance is just perfect for that.
+I think that Julia with its interactivity and performance is perfect for that.

 Although Polars with its dataframes offers better performance than DataFrames.jl (see Polars benchmarks), I tried it and you really don't want to wait for Rust to recompile to see how your dataframe changes after changing one line.
 Just use Julia with Revise for that case!